-Sure, I can’t code or draw like they can, but I KNOW consumers.
-And, isn’t that what UX is — at it’s heart.
+Sure, I can’t code or draw as they can, but I KNOW consumers.
+And, isn’t that what UX is — at its heart.
 Consumer experience design.

 Who needs consumers anyway?

-But, not everyone acts like they need consumers — at least when it comes to thinking like a consumers and designing to meet consumer needs.
+But, not everyone acts like they need consumers — at least when it comes to thinking like a consumer and designing to meet consumer needs.

 Many years later, companies like Apple showed how important design was in creating a product folks loved and were willing to pay extra for.
 Their iPod blew other MP3 players out of the water — becoming synonymous with MP3 players — and had customers paying a premium for the pleasure of using a product designed for the consumer experience.